 Mystery of the Bible

-Maturity comes over time.
-It requires spending time with our Creator, sharing, and learning from him.
-But most important is, putting into action what we have learned.
-We talk to him in our prayers.
-He is our faithful, loving, and caring Father who is always available and excited to listen.
-He spoke and inspired several people to write about his love and the way of life.
-We hear our Creator's voice by reading His inspired writings called "The Scriptures" or "The Bible."
+Maturity in faith is a journey that unfolds over time.
+It involves spending time with our Creator, sharing our thoughts, and learning from Him.
+Crucially, it requires us to put into practice what we have learned.
+In our prayers, we communicate with our faithful, loving, and caring Father, who is always available and eager to listen.
+He has inspired many to write about His love and way of life.
+We hear His voice by reading His inspired writings, known as 'The Scriptures' or 'The Bible.'

 “To you is given the mystery of God’s Kingdom, but to those who are outside, all things are done in parables”, (Mark 4;11)